docpad-archive/documentation/01-start/05-faq.html.md

 What is the meaning of life? <%= @document.meaningOfLife %>
 ```

-To use eco, simply ensure that you have the extension `.eco` at the end of your file (e.g., `my-blog-post.html.eco`).
+To use Eco, simply ensure that you have the extension `.eco` at the end of your file (e.g., `my-blog-post.html.eco`).
 It doesn't have to be at the end, but it mustn't be the first extension (as the first extension is what you are rendering to).

 ## What do the extensions mean?